 In conclusion, while you can restore a version 6.0 project in ViewStudio 5.1 by saving the 6.0 project as a 5.1 MER, this is unfortunately not the case with older versions like v5.0.

-I hope you find the above information helpful, and as always if you would like to comment please feel free to use the “Leave a reply” form at the bottom of this page.
+I hope you find the above information helpful, and as always if you would like to comment please feel free to click on the “post a comment or question” link below.